lablup/backend.ai/docs/client/cli/sessions.rst

 .. code-block:: shell

-  backend.ai run --rm -c 'print("hello world")' python:3.6-ubuntu18.04
+  backend.ai run --rm -c 'print("hello world")' cr.backend.ai/multiarch/python:3.9-ubuntu20.04

 .. note::

-   By default, you need to specify language with full version tag like ``python:3.6-ubuntu18.04``.
+   By default, you need to specify image with full language and version tag like ``cr.backend.ai/multiarch/python:3.9-ubuntu20.04``.
 Depending on the Backend.AI admin's language alias settings, this can be shortened just as ``python``.
 If you want to know defined language aliases, contact the admin of Backend.AI server.
+   If you have the administrator privilege, you can run ``backend.ai admin image list`` to list available images.

 The following command spawns a Python session and executes